Embracing flexibility on price and product in a dynamic hospitality market

-Do you remember flipping through the many thoughtful kitchen and delightful living room designs of IKEA’s annual catalog?
-Well, the Swedish furniture giant did the seemingly unthinkable in December 2020.
+Do you remember flipping through IKEA's annual printed catalog?
+Well, the Swedish furniture giant announced its discontinuation in December 2020.
+This decision reveals some key lessons about dynamic pricing for hotels.

 The reasons for IKEA ending its legacy marketing tool are simple: